Explore the Philippines through food Quezon Pancit Habhab

 Quezon Pancit Habhab

-The process of cooking pancit habhab – a testament to the culinary traditions of quezon
+The process of cooking Pancit Habhab – a testament to the culinary traditions of Quezon

 Quezon Pancit Habhab is a popular noodle dish from the province of Quezon in the Philippines.
 Known for its unique way of eating – straight from a banana leaf without using any utensils – this dish is a testament to the vibrant and diverse culinary traditions of the region.
 The combination of miki noodles, vegetables, and meat or seafood creates a flavorful and satisfying meal that’s enjoyed by locals and tourists alike.